Dublin Docklands — Freedom in the City

 Dublin Docklands Family Trail

-There is so much to see and discover in Dublin’s Docklands, from Ireland’s smallest museum to the magical creatures hidden atop The Custom House.
-This circular trail can be started at any of its seven stops and with a range of activities it’s suitable for all the family to take part in and enjoy.
+There is so much to see and discover in Dublin’s Docklands, from Ireland’s smallest museum to the magical creatures hidden atop The Custom House, so make sure to pick up our Dublin Dockland’s Trail to guide you along the way.
+This circular trail can be started at any of its seven stops and, with a range of exciting activities, there’s something for everyone in the family to enjoy.

 Read more about things to do in Dublin’s Docklands